mwaniki-erastus/alx-system_engineering-devops/0x02-shell_redirections/README.md

-4-lastlines - is used to print the first 10 lines of a file 5-firstlines - is used to print the last 10 lines of a file 6-third_line - uses a combination of head and tail to print a specific line ina file
+4-lastlines - is used to print the first 10 lines of a file 5-firstlines - is used to print the last 10 lines of a file 6-third_line - uses a combination of head and tail to print a specific line ina file 8-cwd_state - writes the output of ls -la to afile